Mental Health Facilities Bozeman, MT

 Gallatin Mental Health Center Hope House

 Gallatin Mental Health Center Hope House is a mental health treatment center in Bozeman, MT, located at 701 Farmhouse Lane, 59715 zip code area.
 Gallatin Mental Health Center Hope House provides residential treatment and telemedicine/telehealth.
-Gallatin Mental Health Center Hope House offers integrated dual diagnosis disorder treatment, trauma therapy and dialectical behavior therapy to adults, young adults and children / adolescents.
+Gallatin Mental Health Center Hope House offers couples/family therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults, adults and children / adolescents.
 Gallatin Mental Health Center Hope House also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Gallatin Mental Health Center Hope House consist of mentoring/peer support/consumer-run services, suicide prevention services and case management.
+Additional services at Gallatin Mental Health Center Hope House consist of family psychoeducation, illness management and recovery and psychosocial rehabilitation services.

 Western Montana Mental Health Center Gallatin Mental Health Center

 Western Montana Mental Health Center Gallatin Mental Health Center is a mental health clinic in Bozeman, Montana, located at 699 Farmhouse Lane, 59715.
-Western Montana Mental Health Center Gallatin Mental Health Center offers telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Western Montana Mental Health Center Gallatin Mental Health Center provides couples/family therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
-Western Montana Mental Health Center Gallatin Mental Health Center also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services provided by Western Montana Mental Health Center Gallatin Mental Health Center include family psychoeducation, psychosocial rehabilitation services and case management.
+Western Montana Mental Health Center Gallatin Mental Health Center offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Western Montana Mental Health Center Gallatin Mental Health Center provides activity therapy, group therapy and trauma therapy to children / adolescents, seniors 65 or older and young adults.
+Western Montana Mental Health Center Gallatin Mental Health Center also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Western Montana Mental Health Center Gallatin Mental Health Center include education services, mentoring/peer support/consumer-run services and family psychoeducation.

 Livingston Community Based Services - 20.4 miles from Bozeman, MT

 Livingston Community Based Services is a mental health facility in Livingston, MT, located at 5237 Highway 89 South, Suite 1, in the 59047 zip code.
-Livingston Community Based Services provides outpatient treatment and telemedicine/telehealth.
-Livingston Community Based Services provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to children / adolescents.
-Livingston Community Based Services also supports LGBT, children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services available at Livingston Community Based Services include suicide prevention services, court-ordered outpatient treatment and therapeutic foster care.
+Livingston Community Based Services provides telemedicine/telehealth and outpatient treatment.
+Livingston Community Based Services provides behavior modification, group therapy and couples/family therapy to children / adolescents.
+Livingston Community Based Services also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
+Some other services available at Livingston Community Based Services include family psychoeducation, suicide prevention services and case management.

 Big Timber Mental Health Center Office - 45.5 miles from Bozeman, MT

 Big Timber Mental Health Center Office is one of mental health facilities in Big Timber, Montana, located at 515 Hooper Street, 59011 zip code.
-Big Timber Mental Health Center Office provides outpatient treatment and telemedicine/telehealth.
-Big Timber Mental Health Center Office provides couples/family therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and young adults.
-Additional services provided at Big Timber Mental Health Center Office include education services, family psychoeducation and court-ordered outpatient treatment.
+Big Timber Mental Health Center Office provides telemedicine/telehealth and outpatient treatment.
+Big Timber Mental Health Center Office provides behavior modification, group therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
+Additional services provided at Big Timber Mental Health Center Office include case management, family psychoeducation and suicide prevention services.

 Shodair Childrens Hospital - 73.7 miles from Bozeman, MT

 Shodair Childrens Hospital is a mental health clinic in Helena, MT, located at 2755 Colonial Drive, 59601 zip code area.
-Shodair Childrens Hospital provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
-Shodair Childrens Hospital offers couples/family therapy, trauma therapy and group therapy to children / adolescents.
+Shodair Childrens Hospital provides outpatient treatment, residential treatment and hospital inpatient treatment.
+Shodair Childrens Hospital offers individual psychotherapy, dialectical behavior therapy and group therapy to children / adolescents.
 Shodair Childrens Hospital also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Shodair Childrens Hospital include diet and exercise counseling, family psychoeducation and case management.
+Additional services offered at Shodair Childrens Hospital include suicide prevention services, diet and exercise counseling and education services.

 St Peters Hospital Behavioral Health Unit - 74.0 miles from Bozeman, MT

 St Peters Hospital Behavioral Health Unit is a mental health treatment clinic in Helena, Montana, located at 2475 East Broadway Street, in the 59601 zip code.
-St Peters Hospital Behavioral Health Unit provides hospital inpatient treatment and telemedicine/telehealth.
-St Peters Hospital Behavioral Health Unit provides psychotropic medication, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-St Peters Hospital Behavioral Health Unit also supports seniors or older adults, people with Alzheimer's or dementia and people with serious mental illness.
-Additional services provided by St Peters Hospital Behavioral Health Unit consist of case management and suicide prevention services.
+St Peters Hospital Behavioral Health Unit provides telemedicine/telehealth and hospital inpatient treatment.
+St Peters Hospital Behavioral Health Unit provides couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+St Peters Hospital Behavioral Health Unit also supports people with Alzheimer's or dementia, people with serious mental illness and seniors or older adults.
+Additional services provided by St Peters Hospital Behavioral Health Unit consist of suicide prevention services and case management.

 Intermountain Childrens Home And Services - 74.1 miles from Bozeman, MT

 Intermountain Childrens Home And Services is a mental health facility in Helena, MT, located at 500 South Lamborn Street, 59601 zip code area.
-Intermountain Childrens Home And Services provides telemedicine/telehealth, residential treatment and partial hospitalization/day treatment.
-Intermountain Childrens Home And Services provides cognitive behavioral therapy, behavior modification and individual psychotherapy to children / adolescents.
-Intermountain Childrens Home And Services also supports people with trauma, people with PTSD and military families.
-Additional services offered by Intermountain Childrens Home And Services consist of case management, psychosocial rehabilitation services and intensive case management.
+Intermountain Childrens Home And Services provides partial hospitalization/day treatment, telemedicine/telehealth and residential treatment.
+Intermountain Childrens Home And Services provides activity therapy, individual psychotherapy and behavior modification to children / adolescents.
+Intermountain Childrens Home And Services also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
+Additional services offered by Intermountain Childrens Home And Services consist of family psychoeducation, education services and intensive case management.

 Pureview Health Center - 74.6 miles from Bozeman, MT

 Pureview Health Center is a mental health treatment center in Helena, Montana, located at 1930 9th Avenue, part of the 59601 zip code.
 Pureview Health Center provides outpatient treatment and telemedicine/telehealth.
-Pureview Health Center also offers trauma therapy, group therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Pureview Health Center also offers integrated dual diagnosis disorder treatment, behavior modification and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
 Pureview Health Center supports people requiring dual diagnosis treatment.
-Pureview Health Center also provides case management, supported employment and housing services.
+Pureview Health Center also provides housing services, education services and vocational rehabilitation services.

 Frequently Asked Questions About Mental Health Treatment in Bozeman, MT